 - 3) Transportation Improvement Program (TIP).
 Updated every four years, the TIP is the short-range listing of financially constrained (funded) projects to be undertaken in the coming four years.
 Projects in the TIP are incorporated into the Statewide Transportation Improvement Program (STIP).
 Public process for the TIP update is the same as, and conducted concurrently with the RTP update.
 The TIP and all major amendments are subject to a public comment period (30-day for program adoption, 21-day for major amendments) and a public hearing.
-(It should be noted that all RVMPO public hearings involving TIP matters meet federal public participation requirements.)
+(Public notice of public involvement activities and time established for public review and comment on the TIP will satisfy the Program of Projects (POP) requirements of the Section 5307 Program and other Federal Transit Administration funding programs.)
 A record of comments received is kept on file with responses, reported to committees, posted on the website, and may be incorporated into the final plan. - 4) Air Quality Conformity Determination (AQCD).
 The RVMPO is required to show through the AQCD that both the RTP and the TIP conform to federal Clean Air Act standards.
 The determination process is technical in nature, but the findings are subject to public review during the activities described above for the RTP and TIP.
 A record of comments received will be kept on file with responses, reported to committees, posted on the website, and may be incorporated into the final plan.